rydmike/rydmike.github.io/blog_flutter_linting.md

 Answering this question got a lot easier with Flutter 2.5.
 First, both the package [Effective Dart](https://pub.dev/packages/effective_dart) and [Pedantic](https://pub.dev/packages/pedantic) have been deprecated.
 For a new project I do not recommend them anymore.

-Pedantic was from Google mostly for internal use.
-Despite its name, it was not very strict nor pedantic, more like a minimum set they could agree on internally for Dart projects.
+The Pedantic package from Google was originally intended mostly for their internal use.
+Despite its name, it was not very strict nor pedantic.
+It started as a minimum set they could agree on internally for Dart projects.

 Starting from Flutter 2.5.0 Dart and Flutter teams launched two new lint packages that are used as default when you make a new Flutter package.
 Let us take a look at them.